 Workers’ compensation claims are not concerned with fault but need to show the worker was exposed to hazardous chemicals at work and was harmed as a result.
 Workers’ compensation benefits cover the costs associated with medical treatment and replace a portion of the income lost if you are temporarily or permanently disabled and are unable to perform your job tasks.
 To learn more about the best way to approach your case, contact a South Jersey workers’ compensation lawyer with experience representing clients harmed by hazardous chemicals and toxins.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Fight for Workers Injured Due to Toxic Exposure
+New Jersey Toxic Exposure Attorneys at Pietras Saracino Smith & Meeks, LLP Fight for Workers Injured Due to Toxic Exposure

 Every worker in New Jersey and across the country should be protected from unsafe contact with life-threatening chemicals and materials.
 Yet, we continue to hear about individuals suffering lifelong effects of job-related toxic exposure.
 If you were injured at work due to exposure, our toxic exposure lawyers in New Jersey will fight for the benefits and compensation you deserve.
 For a free consultation, call us at 856-761-3773 or contact us online today.
 Located in Cherry Hill, New Jersey, we serve clients throughout South Jersey, including the City of Camden.